World’s Leading Open-Source Container Orchestration Framework.

 The growing attention on containers lead to the development of the OpenStack project Magnum.
 OpenStack Magnum aims to make container orchestration engines like Kubernetes accessible as first-class resources within OpenStack.
 This application interface not only eases integration but also makes it possible for users to access supplemental features.

 Investing in the community and continually improving is something VEXXHOST and its employees stand behind.
 VEXXHOST has had the opportunity to join the Cloud Native Computing Foundation and also offered CNCF certified Kubernetes.
+We are now certified for Kubernetes latest releases, 1.13, 1.14, 1.15.
 The opportunity to establish a membership with this instrumental organization has enabled VEXXHOST to support and pursue its aims as a leading open-source infrastructure service provider.

 Kubernetes Solution Offerings